 Lawrence’s Katniss is a truly accomplished portrayal of a formidable young woman pushed and pulled at every turn by forces beyond her control but who starts to realise over the course of this film, how she may have the will to control and defeat them.
 Lawrence really builds on her spirited performance in the first movie and watching her in this one is to witness an assured, effortless display of great acting.
 She certainly is one of the most compelling screen presences right now.

-But of course Katniss’ victory has also had another effect on the populace of Panem – it has ignited the stirrings of rebellion against President Snow (a chillingly composed Donald Sutherland as ever) and his brutal regime.
-From Katniss’ newly emboldened sister Prim (Willow Shields) inspired by her older sister’s actions and who talks of the hope that Katniss has given everyone, to her love Gale (Liam Hemsworth) who tells her of how the people and him want to fight, our heroine soon sees that every speech and action she makes is not just publicity or part of a game but of a even more dangerous real life that she thought.
+But of course, Katniss’ victory has also had another effect on the populace of Panem – it has ignited the stirrings of rebellion against President Snow (a chillingly composed Donald Sutherland as ever) and his brutal regime.
+From Katniss’ newly emboldened sister Prim (Willow Shields) inspired by her older sister’s actions and who talks of the hope that Katniss has given everyone, to her love Gale (Liam Hemsworth) who tells her of how the people want her to fight, our heroine soon sees that every speech and action she makes is not just publicity or part of a game but of an even more dangerous real life that she thought.

 Bring on November 2014!